pemorse/data-visualization-tools/README.md

 **Limitations**

+The software targets average color perception and does not currently compensate for users with color vision deficiencies.

 GD and companion apps have been compiled into a stand-alone applications using Kineme QuartzBuilder and Apple Xcode 10.1, targeting **MacOS 10.13.6 (High Sierra) and MacOS 10.14 (Mojave).

-As of _MacOS 10.14 OpenGL has been deprecated: future iterations of the software will require porting to Metal or platforms supporting OpenGL compatibility profiles.
+As of MacOS 10.14 OpenGL has been deprecated: future iterations of the software may require porting to Metal or platforms supporting OpenGL compatibility profiles.